Read Full Report Asalaamu Alaikum!

 Outside, my aunt and cousins were waiting.
 They told me that they had done the same thing to the bags sitting outside.
 They only put stickers on the bag that was with me.
 Ten minutes later, our phones and passports were returned.
 Orange stickers with the same number as the ones on my bag were on each one of our passports.
 We were allowed to take our bags back to the car and get in.
 The items inside the car were moved around.
-My cousin had to fix his seat and mirrors.
-We headed to the airport.
+They had done a full and thorough search.
+My cousin adjusted his seat and mirrors and we headed to the airport.

 My cousin dropped me off along with his wife and my aunt.
 He helped me load my bags onto cart, rolled it inside, and then went in search of a parking spot.
 Inside, we quickly discovered that there were two flights to Istanbul, Turkey and only one with Turkish Airlines.
 The entrance for my baggage check area would not open for another three hours.
 My family refused to leave me alone.
 They promised to watch over me as I got my baggage searched and checked in.
 They had no idea what I was in store for.

 We found seats and I finally got a good look at the area between the baggage check and where we were seated.
 I had never seen an airport like this.
 There were machines and tables everywhere.
 I was in for a very long night.
 After almost two hours, I saw people lining up.
 It was for the first flight to Istanbul.
 I snuck into the line past the first guard.
 From that moment on, a thick rope separated me from my family.
 They would be able to watch me from afar.
 They would spend the next few hours standing by the rope, keeping an eye on me.

 I was directed into one of the three lanes.
 I took out my passport and itinerary.
 I had arrived with two bags and I was leaving with a third one, slight larger than a carry-on.